optimalprimate/optimalprimate.github.io/_posts/2020-09-01-raspi_server.markdown

 date:   2020-09-01 20:31:36 +0100
 categories: projects
 ---
-# H1
-Raspberry Pi 4 Home Server Enclosure
+# H1 Raspberry Pi 4 Home Server Enclosure
-# H2
-I decided to build a dedicated enclosure for the raspi running my home server.
+# H2 I decided to build a dedicated enclosure for the raspi running my home server.
+I started with a bare board and graduated to a cheap enclosure with an inbuilt fan from eBay.
+This worked fine, but once I added an external hard drive for networked attached storage (NAS), I decided to make something a little more robust.